Holocaust Memoirs, Testimonies, Histories

 *Czech, Danuta.
 Auschwitz Chronicle 1939-1945.
 London: Tauris, 1990.
 [Chronological day-to-day account of the death camp's operation drawn from extensive sources collected in the archives of the official Auschwitz Museum.]

-*Dawidowicz, Lucy S. From That Place And Time: A Memoir, 1938-1947.
+*Dawidowicz, Lucy S. From That Place and Time: A Memoir, 1938-1947.
 New York: W.W.
 Norton, 1989.
 [Journeys, Lithuania]

 #Debenedetti, Giacomo.
 October 16, 1943/Eight Jews.
 Trans.
 Estelle Gilson; preface Alberto Moravia.
 Notre Dame, IN: University of Notre Dame Press 2001.
 [Written in Italian in 1944; moving eyewitness account of a German roundup of Jews in Rome]